-Educated as an architect, planner, urban designer and historian, AlSayyad is principally an urbanist whose specialty is the study of cities, their urban spaces, their social practices and their economic realities.
+Educated as an architect, planner, urban designer and historian, AlSayyad is principally an urbanist and a public intellectual whose specialty is the study of cities, their urban spaces, their social life.
 As a scholar, AlSayyad has authored and edited several books on colonialism, identity, Islamic architecture, tourism, tradition, urbanism, urban design, urban history, urban informality, and virtuality.
 He has also produced and co-directed two public television video documentaries: “Virtual Cairo” and “At Home with Mother Earth.”
 Among his numerous grants are those received from the U.S. Department of Education, NEA—Design Arts Program, Getty Grant Program, the Graham Foundation, the SSRC, and a Guggenheim fellowship.
-His awards include the BeitAlQuran Medal from Bahrain, the Pioneer American Society Book Award, the American Institute of Architects Education Honors, and the Distinguished Teaching Award, the highest honor the University of California bestows on its faculty.
+His awards include the Beit Al-Quran Medal from Bahrain, the Pioneer American Society Book Award, the American Institute of Architects Education Honors, and the Distinguished Teaching Award, the highest honor the University of California bestows on its faculty.

 In 1988, AlSayyad founded in CED the area of Environmental Design and Urbanism in Developing Countries (EDUDC), an interdisciplinary area of research and practice that connects history, theory, social processes, and design, as an area of emphasis within the PhD program in Architecture and as an undergraduate minor.
 In the same year he co-founded the International Association for the Study of Traditional Environments (IASTE), a scholarly association concerned with the study of indigenous vernacular and popular built environments around the world, and in 2018 he became President Emeritus of the Association.
 AlSayyad also maintained a small architecture and urban design practice XXA - The Office of Xross-Xultural Architecture, which provides design and consulting work to various clients in the US and several Developing Countries.